vangelov/saganario/README.md

 ### Errors

-Whenever an expected value is not met `saganario` throws an error which contains in its message the expected value, the actual value and also the line in your test which caused the error.
+Whenever an expected value is not met `saganario` throws an error whose message contains: the expected value, the actual value and also the line in your test which caused the error.

 Example saga: